Finite energy global well-posedness of the Yang-Mills equations on $\mathbb{R}^{1+3}$: An approach using the Yang-Mills heat flow: Introduction

 \subsection{The Yang-Mills heat flow}

-Before delving into a more detailed exposition of our approach, let us first introduce the \emph{Yang-Mills heat flow} (or (YMHF) in short), which will play an important role in this series of works.
+Before delving into a more detailed exposition of our approach, let us first introduce the \emph{Yang-Mills heat flow} (or (YMHF) in short), which will play an important role.
 Consider a spatial connection 1-form $A_{i}(s)$ ($i=1,2,3$) on $\bbR^{3}$ parametrized by $s \in [0,s_{0}]$ ($s_{0} > 0$).
 We say that $A_{i}(s)$ is a \emph{Yang-Mills heat flow} if it satisfies the equation

 First introduced by Donaldson \cite{Donaldson:1985vh}, the Yang-Mills heat flow is the gradient flow for the \emph{Yang-Mills energy} on $\bbR^{3}$ (also referred to as the \emph{magnetic energy})